 Donald L. House, 68, has served as one of our directors since January 1993.
 Mr. House served as Chairman of our Board of Directors from January 1994 until December 1997 and as our President from January 1993 until December 1993.
 Mr. House also served as a member of the Board of Directors of Carreker Corporation from May 1998 until March 2007.
 Mr. House is a private investor and he serves on the board of directors of several privately-held companies.
+Based upon Mr. House's role as the Chairman of the Company's Board of Directors' Audit Committee, prior experience as a chairman and an executive officer of companies in a variety of industries, financial expertise and extensive experience serving as a member and chairman of the boards of directors and committees of other public companies, the Company believes that Mr. House has the requisite set of skills to serve as a Board or Board committee member of the Company.

 Nicholas Sokolow, 59, has served as one of our directors since June 2002.
 Prior to the completion of the acquisition of Armor Holdings, by BAE Systems on July 31, 2007, Mr. Sokolow served as a member of the Board of Directors of Armor Holdings since January 1996.
 Mr. Sokolow served as a member of the Board of Directors of SIG from October 2006 until September 2009.
 Since 2007, Mr. Sokolow has been practicing law at the firm of Lebow & Sokolow LLP.
 From 1994 to 2007 Mr. Sokolow was a partner at the law firm of Sokolow, Carreras & Partners.
 From June 1973 until October 1994, Mr. Sokolow was an associate and partner at the law firm of Coudert Brothers.
+Based upon Mr. Sokolow's role as the Chairman of the Company's Board of Directors' Compensation Committee, education, legal background involving mergers and acquisitions, corporate governance expertise and extensive experience serving as a member and chairman of the boards of directors and committees of other public companies, the Company believes that Mr. Sokolow has the requisite set of skills to serve as a Board or Board committee member of the Company.